1. How did the company come to be called Brown Sheep Company?

-Brown Sheep Company buys the majority of their wool directly from the growers who have a variety of good wool breeds such as Corridales, Ramboulets, and Columbians.
+Brown Sheep Company buys the majority of their wool directly from the growers who have a variety of quality wool breeds such as Corriedales, Rambouillets, and Columbians.

-3. Does Brown Sheep do the complete process there in Mitchell, NE?
+3. Does Brown Sheep complete the entire process there in Mitchell, NE?

-4. How does the company pick new colors?
+4. How does the company choose new colors?

-Once a year new colors are picked and some old ones are discontinued to keep different lines of yarns fresh and current with fashion.
-Brown’s subscript to the Color Association of the United States.
-This organization develops their predictions based on the colors as shown on the European runway.
-The current colors that are already in the line up for different yarns are compared to the predictions and if there is a significantly new color it is considered for production.
+Once a year, new colors are chosen and some old ones are discontinued to keep our lines of yarns fresh and current with color trends.
+We subscribe to the Color Association of the United States.
+This organization develops their predictions based on the colors shown on the European runway.
+The current colors that are already in the line up for each yarn are compared to the predictions and, if there is a significantly new color, it is considered for production.

 5. Why are some colors discontinued and how does the company decide which ones to discontinue?

-As new colors are added, it becomes necessary to discontinue some colors, simply because there is not enough space for all of the wonderful colors that the Brown Sheep Company likes to create.
+As new colors are added, it becomes necessary to discontinue some colors, simply because there is not enough space for all of the wonderful colors.
 The decision on which colors are discontinued is mostly based on sales.
-If a color is on the bottom of sales, it is usually the first to go.
+If a color is on the bottom for sales, it is usually the first to go.
 Another consideration is that some colors can be very troublesome for us to reproduce.
 If the dye company has cancelled a dye, we may run into a problem with reproducibility.

-6. Are BSC yarns only good for knitting and crocheting?
+6. Are BSC yarns only suitable for knitting and crocheting?

 Not only are they excellent for knitting and crocheting, but our yarns are great for weaving as well.
-We also offer roving's for hand spinners.
+We also offer wool roving for hand spinning and felting.

 7. Will Brown Sheep yarns felt?